An Autobiographical Sketch

 Landscape and the natural world have always been important stimuli for my music.

 the biggest I have written, and based on Vaughan

 Williams's hymn Down Ampney, was premiered at the BBC Proms by the BBC

 National Orchestra of Wales conducted by Jac van Steen; it was well received by both

-I have since finished a
+which lasts almost 45 minutes.
+I have since completed a

 Copyright on all site content held by David Matthews